-Puget Sound is BIG and so are the problems facing its protection and recovery.
-In order to better understand the scope of the issues facing recovery and the efforts that are being implemented, a comprehensive holistic view of the area is essential.
-FishViews, a Social Enterprise that creates environmental technology to build virtual maps of waterways, and a soon to be named non-profit partner, will work together to help make this common understanding possible.
-By using FishViews’ customized 360 virtual reality cameras and online mapping technology, every inch of the Puget Sound shore can be accessed from a desktop, mobile or virtual device.
+A Common Understanding: Puget Sound is BIG and so are the problems facing its conservation, protection and recovery.
+In order to better understand the scope of the issues facing recovery and the efforts that are being implemented, a comprehensive holistic view of the habitat is essential.
+EarthViews is a data mapping company that creates environmental technology to build virtual maps of critical aquatic and terrestrial environments.
+EarthViews is on a mission to work with others to create a Puget Sound virtual map of shoreline habitat conditions by using EarthViews’ customized 360 virtual reality cameras and online mapping technology to scan the Puget Sound shore making it easily accessed from a desktop, mobile or virtual device.

 Puget Sound is a critical economic engine for North America.
 It is the second largest estuary in the United States.
 The boundaries of the basin include dozens of state parks, eight national parks, wildlife refuges, forests and other critical public lands.
 It is the largest oyster producer in North America and contributes to a wide variety of seafood products.
 Puget Sound is also home to some of the largest ports and military bases in the nation.